 As we lifted into the air, the roar of the burner subsided.
 There was no wind, and no one spoke.
 Everyone, it seemed, was transfixed, craning over the sides of the wicker basket (which came up to shoulder height) and looking down on an endless-seeming expanse of tawny rock and dunes.

 From this vantage point, you could see the desert’s scale and topography in a way that was impossible to take in at ground level.
 The geology of the Valley of the Moon, which had dwarfed me when I hiked there the day before, now appeared like the spiked spine of some titanic prehistoric creature.
-Its serrated formations glowed burnt ochre, then burnished gold.
+Its serrated formations glowed burnt ocher, then burnished gold.

 We drifted with the wind, glimpsing more features: salt flats, a field of smoking fumaroles, distant cordilleras and the sides of the great volcano Licancabur, seen as godlike by indigenous people.